arretx/chateau-de-bleep/pages/system-states.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

+# List of Current States

+The following is a list of current states as defined in our HA configuration.yaml.

 # What are States

 Simply put, states are the various single or combination of household conditions.
 An example of a state would be "all are home."
 Another example would be "night time."
 We could go crazy with the state of the household and micro-manage everything in sight, but the easiest approach is to keep states as broad as possible until there is a need for a very specific outcome as a result of a state, or combination thereof.